Motorcycle Passenger Accident Claims Guide, How Much Compensation Could I Claim?

 If you have been injured riding a motorcycle as a passenger due to the rider acting negligently, they could be deemed responsible because of their breach of duty of care.
 In order for you to successfully make a claim, you would need to prove the breach of duty of care.
 To do this you need to provide evidence and it may be helpful to first look at the Highway Code as many accidents involve breaking the rules of the Highway Code.

-There are many possible causes of accidents involving motorcycles.
+There are many possible causes of accidents involving motorcycles and subsequent motorcycle passenger accident claims.
 A motorcycle accident may be due to an error made by the rider, another driver, or because of debris on the road or poor weather conditions for example.
 Although some accidents can’t be helped, the majority of accidents generally involve some sort of negligence.
 Causes of accidents may include:

 - Collisions at junctions – Due to the motorcycle’s size, they aren’t as easy to spot as a larger vehicle and therefore are particularly vulnerable at junctions, particularly T-junctions.